Introduction

 It feels super smooth to the touch!

-Excellent impact resistance, protects your smartphone screen
+Excellent impact resistance, firmly protects your smartphone screen

 Recommended articles:

-- What is the black border on glass film for? | NIMASO Tips
+- What is the purpose of the black border on glass film? | NIMASO Tips

-- What is a liquid film?
-What effect does it have? | NIMASO Tips
+- What is Liquid Film?
+What are its Effects? | NIMASO Tips

-- Why do air bubbles appear in glass film?
+- Why do bubbles appear in glass film?
 What can you do about it? | NIMASO Tips

-This concludes our explanation of AR coating (anti-reflective film) and AR anti-reflection glass film.
+The above is an explanation of AR coating (anti-reflective film) and AR anti-reflection glass film.

-Please like and like!
+Please like this!
 Thank you for reading!

-Comments, shares, welcome!
+Comments, shares, and more are welcome!

 Follow us and don't miss out on points, events and the latest iPhone information!